 Julia Krynke is an actress and classically trained musician from Opole, Poland.
 She trained at the Ludwik Solski Academy for the Dramatic Arts in Wroclaw and at the Academy for Theatre Practices in Gardzienice.
 She has worked extensively in film, television and theatre in Poland, Germany, Ireland, and the UK, including the Bafta award-winning BBC drama series The Street, (Jimmy McGovern and David Blair) and ‘Spooks’ (Alrick Riley).
 She is associate artist at the Michael Chekhov Studio, London.
 She is represented by Piers Nimmo Management in London and by The Agency in Ireland.

 Sinéad Rushe is a theatre director, teacher and performer.
 Her work both as a freelance director and as artistic director of theatre company out of Inc includes classical text, dance-theatre and devised, original work.
 She is a Senior Lecturer on the innovative BA Acting Collaborative and Devised Theatre three year course at Royal Central School of Speech and Drama, London, specialising in Michael Chekhov technique and Meyerhold’s Biomechanics.
-She is the author of the forthcoming book, The Michael Chekhov Acting Technique: A Practitioner’s Guide (Methuen, 2015).
+She is the author of Michael Chekhov’s Acting Technique: A Practitioner’s Guide (Bloomsbury, 2019), on the Faculty Council of Michael Chekhov Association USA (MICHA) and director of Creative Actor Training.

 Martin co-founded the Michael Chekhov Centre UK in 1995 with Sarah Kane (now Michael Chekhov UK) and produced and directed a documentary film about Michael Chekhov’s years at Dartington Hall (2002).
 Recently his work has focused on its therapeutic potential, particularly in relation to existential philosophies and psychology; he plans to develop this work further in the future.
 Martin has been a producer and director of theatre, film and television for over twenty five years and is currently based in Gloucesterhsire, developing film and theatre projects as well as providing numerous video and audio learning materials for the Open University.